To,

 the employees of Company.

-5. Neither the Executive Director nor the CFO of the Company receives
+Director nor any Executive Director or the CFO, CS of the Company receives any

 6. No significant or material orders were passed by the Regulators or